diandaem/REDISH-AVN/README.md

 <div align="center">
 (a) Are real laparoscopic images
-(b) Are syntetic smoke laparoscopic images
+(b) Are synthetic smoke laparoscopic images
 (c) Are real smoke laparoscopic images
 </div>

+Our sythetic database was validated by 38 surgeons, If you want to view the questionnaire, you can access here: https://docs.google.com/forms/d/e/1FAIpQLSePzA2Y4RCd-25frgxneRq8XsyyNm43KJMPWswdY2zGdqaQRQ/viewform?usp=header

+The results of surgeons evaluation were analyzed statistically.

 ---

 ## 📊 Qualitative results